By Todd Schrenk, with Jeremy Yuslum …extant founders of ‘tit Rəx

 We start just outside St. Roch Tavern, one block up from St. Claude, then march to St. Claude, make a left and proceed down the grand boulevard to Music St, where we hang a right and strut to Franklin…continuing on Franklin to Royal (with a stop or two at Lost Love Lounge, Cutters & Mimi's).
 Continue on Royal to Mandeville, hang a right and roll to Burgundy, where we take a hard left, then a quick right up Marigny (yes, we know we're marching the WRONG WAY, that's what police are for) finally creeping up behind the Allways Lounge which is our final destination!

 The 'tit Rəx Ping Pong Ball (including Gallier Small) will be held at The Allways Lounge after the parade.
 (Just $10 for admission) Below is our current route, and yes we will roll with this in 2015 too.
-This year's theme will be announced at the ShowFloat Auction on November 13th, come out to socialize, schmooze and possibly walk away with a 'little piece of Mardi Gras.'
+This year's theme "L'Enfant Terrible" was announced at the ShowFloat Auction on November 13th, 2015.
+A great evening came toghether of socializing, schmoozing and many lucky people walked away with their own 'little pieces of Mardi Gras.'